muxinc/stream.new/README.md

 ^ This command will output one long string.
 This string is what you will use for the ENV var `GOOGLE_APPLICATION_CREDENTIALS`.

-When the Slackbot Moderator message gets posted to slack, it will now include a "Moderation Score" with 3 dimensions:
+When the Slackbot Moderator message gets posted to slack, it will now include a "Moderation score (Google)" with 2 dimensions:

 * `"adult"`
-* `"racy"`
+* `"suggestive"`
-* `"violence"`
+* `"violent"`

 Each dimension will have a score from 1-5.
 You should interpret these scores in terms of likelihood that the video contains this type of content.
+This is based on Google Vision's [Likelihood score](https://cloud.google.com/vision/docs/reference/rpc/google.cloud.vision.v1#google.cloud.vision.v1.Likelihood)

 * `1`: very unlikely
 * `2`: unlikely